 The child trotted over to her.

-Banter wasn’t surprised that the child saw her.
-Children saw everything.
+It didn’t surprise her that the child saw her.
+Children seemed to see everything.
 However, she did think the child was a little too trusting, especially considering her mother’s choice of career.
 She decided to take advantage of it.

 “Yeah, she’s in that limo having sex,” Banter said, thinking the child would be a good cover.
 “Let’s go over and check on her.”

 Banter adopted a slow pace while she crossed the park, knowing the child would follow.
 The child would become a blind for a killer on the move.
 Banter slid out the gun from her holster.
 While keeping it hidden under her hoodie, she pulled out her silencer from another pocket and twisted it onto the gun.
 It was a small annoyance that the gun didn’t fit the holster with the silencer on.
 She had to keep them separate.

 When Banter came within fifteen feet of the limo, the door opened.
 It looked like they had kicked out the hooker with some force.
 She landed on the cement face first.
 Her bare ass was showing because of her skirt being hiked up.
 A perfect red bite mark adorned one ass cheek.
 One shoe was off.
 Her splayed legs prevented the door from closing.
 Voices and loud raucous laughter radiated from within the limo, letting Banter know the men weren’t paying attention to what was happening outside the windows.

 She made her move, prepared for the worst-case scenario: four men in the back, a driver, and a man riding shotgun.
 Narrowing the distance, she deftly switched the gun to her left hand, getting the right angle and shifting her body to be out of the path of the ejected shells.
 She shot twice through the open door: one head shot at her target and one shot at chest level.
 Then she quickly shifted the gun to her right hand and changed the angle and shot twice more, hoping she hit whoever was sitting across from the back seat.